Let’s Talk Panel Series

 YWCA Delaware is dedicated to fostering safe communities where women and girls can thrive without fear.
 Despite the United States having the highest number of civilian-owned firearms globally, headlines and research consistently highlight gun violence as a significant threat to public health and safety.

 From school corridors to music festivals, nightclubs to households, and communities nationwide, women disproportionately endure alarming levels of gun violence, exposing them to heightened risks of harm and fatality.
-During our session, we will delve into the historical context of firearms in our nation, ongoing prevention efforts in Delaware, and the specific manifestations of this violence within our state.
+During this discussion we talk about the historical context of firearms in our nation, ongoing prevention efforts in Delaware, and the specific manifestations of this violence within our state with guest speakers:

 This discussion dives deep into the Disability Rights Movement; the history of Eugenics; the intersection of race, gender, and disability, and COVID-19’s impact on individuals with differing abilities.